rsumilang/js-style-guide/README.md

 sprinkled with a bit of personal preference.
 The goal of this project is to help keep code uniformity amongst projects and team members.

-You will find  a *.jshintrc* and *.jcsrc* file in this repo that can be used with your IDE's and/or linting tools.
+You will find  a *.jshintrc*, *.eslintrc* and *.jcsrc* file in this repo that can be used with your IDE's and/or linting tools.

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)

 ## Usage

-Find the relative setup **.md** file for your IDE and follow the instructions.
+Find the relative setup **.md** file for your IDE in the [docs](docs/) folder and follow the instructions.
 Configurations can also be used by CLI tools.

 Please submit additional IDE setup files by forking and making a pull request.